 But why am I interested in Devon WHEATONs when "mine" come from Huntingdonshire?
-You will remember that for twenty-nine years I had "lost" my Thomas WHEATON born about 1700 so you will realise that I followed any possible, or impossible, lead!
+You will remember that for thirty years I had "lost" my Thomas WHEATON born about 1700 so you will realise that I followed any possible, or impossible, lead!

 In my WHEATON family there are many Philips, and quite a few Josephs.
 Now, you must admit that "Philip" plus "WHEATON" is not really a very common name.
 So, when I saw on the International Genealogical Index (IGI) that there there was quite a number of Philips in Devon (and Josephs as well), I was interested.
 Then I found that the 1881 Census Index indicated that approximately two thirds of the WHEATONs living in England and Wales at this date were ... in Devon.
 And, of the three families living in Northumberland in 1881, two originated ... in Devon whilst the Channel Islands family, and the ones from Wales, also originated in Devon.
 So, I decided to see if I could find my Thomas ... in Devon.

 (In 1901 about 33% of the WHEATONs lived in the counties of Cornwall, Somerset, Dorset and Devon - the West Country.
 There was about 15% in London and only 6% in Huntingdonshire and Cambridgeshire where in 1881 there had been about 30%)

 I started, very slowly, to collect details for WHEATONs from this area of England, and then I was put in touch with someone who had been researching the name WHEATON in Devon for many years.
 It was not even his family, but he had a considerable amount of information which he generously shared with me.